 I don’t mess around with my hair and I’ve used this Pantene line and never had a problem with it.
 That said, I wanted to see what and why hairdressers say that these products damage your hair.

 I totally geeked out and listed all the ingredients in the Pantene Smooth and Sleek shampoo.
 I looked up each ingredient on ewg.org, the cosmetics database and checked out whether any of the ingredients are actually damaging to the hair.
 You can read my conclusions about each ingredient down below but I’ll give you my summary of what I think of these ingredients here.

-In the hair industry, there have been companies and people who warn against the use of silicones in hair products.
+In the hair industry according to townsville hairdressers, there have been companies and people who warn against the use of silicones in hair products.
 Silicone is used to make the hair look shiny and to block moisture (therefore your hair won’t frizz in humid climates).
 Since it blocks moisture, it may also dry out your hair.
 But, what some companies fail to mention is that these silicones are very easily washed off and rinsed out of your hair with a clarifying shampoo.
 If you ever feel like your hair is getting too dry because of silicone use, simply wash your hair with a clarifying shampoo and switch to a silicone free shampoo to see how you get on.

 The short version